Conservation and restoration of wooden artifacts: Nature of the material

-Wood is a vascular material that comes from the trunk, roots, or stems of over 3,000 varieties of plants..
+Wood is a vascular material that comes from the trunk, roots, or stems of over 3,000 varieties of plants.
 It is a cellular tissue and therefore can be understood by looking into the biological structure.

 Cell structure

 Wood is porous and its growth is directional.
 This is due to the cellular structure of the material.
 Cellular structure determines factors such as grain, texture, and color.
 Identification of wood types is undertaken by a conservation scientist.

 Grain

 Wood grain is created by the variations in number and arrangement of cells.
 It specifically refers to the longitudinal alignment of cells, or the direction in which the fibers are going.
 The six types of grain are: straight, irregular, diagonal, spiral, interlocked, and wavy.
 The directional of the grain directly corresponds with the strength of the wood.

 Texture

 Texture is dependent on the dimensions of the vessels that make up the wood.
-Large vessels result in course wood, while small vessels result in a fine texture.
+Large vessels result in coarse wood, while small vessels result in a fine texture.